bigscience-workshop/data-preparation/sourcing/cc_pseudo_crawl/README.md

 # Pseudo-crawl dataset

-The scripts in this folder are used to build up a text dataset from the web pages of several domain names.
+The scripts in this folder are used to build up a text dataset from the web pages of several domain names from original common crawl WARC files.

 ## Context